Introduction#

 Name: TD, dtype: int64

-Get the proportion of student between groupes#
+Get the proportion of students between groups#

 df.TD.value_counts(normalize=True)